I have to admit, there’s nothing more exciting than a company or individual doing a pre-launch. The anticipation… The build-up… The buzz… Oh my!

 The ads and messaging you use to attract her into your pre-launch are created for the sole purpose of sharing, initially.

 You can’t just toss up ads like, “Join For Free!
 New Pre-Launch Business Opportunity!
 First To Market!”.
 You’ll attract the ‘get rich quick network marketers’, who you want to avoid in both a direct selling and a network marketing pre-launch.

 Think about the type of content that your target distributor is already consuming on Facebook, on blogs she reads, or Podcasts she listens to.
 Most importantly, think about the type of content that she comments on and shares…

-Now how can you create that lovable and shareable tie that into your products or business?
+What happens when you create that lovable and shareable content that ties into your products or business?

 Now you have her and her friends on the hook for the next several phases of the pre-launch.

 I call this type of marketing, “Pre-Launch Drip Marketing”.